General Requirements for Graduation

 - Fundamental Proficiency

-The candidate for a degree or certificate must have passed either the Basic Skills Assessment in English and mathematics, or the recommended developmental coursework.
+The candidate for a degree or certificate must have placed at the College level on the Basic Skills Assessment in English and mathematics, or completed the recommended developmental coursework.

 - Good Standing